Nioh Is More Than Sliced Fruits

 Downed enemies provide EXP in terms of Amaritas.
 Players can bank in their Amaritas at the shrine to level up, and make sure you do when you have a large sum as you drop them where you last get killed and can lose them if your character dies before getting there.
 There are three different stat for three different skill trees; “Samurai” for weapon skill trees, “Ninja” shurikens and poisons, and “Onmyo” for consumable items which grant temporary stat boosts.

-One very obvious con after a few hours of play is this, the difficulty of the overall game drops or rise depending on how much one player grinds the enemies.
-While Dark Souls offer difficult enemies with skill Nioh offers enemies with health damaging attacking.
-So a skilled Dark Soul player can go through normal mobs with careful timing, a skilled under leveled Nioh player has to hit a normal mob about twenty times just to kill it.
+One very obvious con after a few hours of play is this, the difficulty of the overall game drops or rises depending on how much one player grinds the enemies.
+While Dark Souls offers difficult enemies with skills Nioh offers enemies with health-damaging attacks.
+So a skilled Dark Soul player can go through normal mobs with careful timing, and a skilled under-levelled Nioh player has to hit a normal mob about twenty times just to kill it.

 On the multiplayer front, online co-op is available through offering items called “ochoko cup”.
 The caveat though is that players can only call in for co-op from those who’ve already beaten that level.
 This is a huge change from the open beta as players can take on Nioh with their friends all the way through.
 On the PVP side, pools of blood activated and phantoms that come after can be fought.
 Depending on what the phantom players are equipped with, they can sometimes drop them.
 So the risk and reward here are quite tempting.
 If you look closer, these pools of blood also reveal what caused the demise of those poor souls.
 Hence, do read as most of the time they can prove useful about the dangers that are coming up.

 Graphically Nioh does not disappoint.
 It has all the tinks, tinkers and shine that the current gen should have.
-Effects isn’t too distracting and the animation is great!
+The effects aren’t too distracting and the animation is great!
 (Much better than the beta, thankfully).
-Audio wise, the devs did a good job, the slice and dice of blades, thumps of hammers and swoosh of spears all sound as good.
+Audio-wise, the devs did a good job, the slice and dice of blades, thumps of hammers and swoosh of spears all sound as good.
 So far in I haven’t encountered any bugs, which does point to a very optimised game.